maikelwever/rac-savegame-editor/README.md

 # Short term roadmap

  - Support all Ratchet games on the PS3.
+ - Implement writing for PS2 .bin format, with checksum support
+ - Fix encryption writeback for PS3 format savegames.
  - Add as much editable value as currently known.
- - Support opening .PSU files from PS2 Quadriligy (so not the PSP ports for now).

 # Development